 We all must logically think through our options and make concrete decisions in life.
 How we each prefer to make decisions big and small, differs from person to person.
 Let’s imagine Joe, who we saw likes to discuss his and others’ feelings collaboratively; when it comes to making decisions however, he prefers to reason through the logic in an introverted or introspective way.
 He prefers not to have logical input from others during this phase, deciding first within his own mind what is the right course of action, and only then sharing his decision.
 It’s not that Joe is insensitive to others’ needs, but rather, he must have access primarily to his own thoughts in order to make a conscious decision.
 In fact, when he is making decisions in his own mind, one of the logical building blocks he is using are the feelings he took in from others during his feelings phase.
 The feelings he took in become elements of his decision-making process, and he will likely look within his own mind for the best solution considering the feelings of all.
 He will look for harmony in his decision-making process.

 Sergio, on the other hand, as we saw, prefers not to discuss his and others feelings; but in his case, when it comes to logic processes and decision-making, he needs input.
 He does best when he can discuss options with his entourage, receive input and feedback from others on logical considerations, and come to conclusions and decisions in a collaborative way.
 It’s not that he is “more collaborative” than Joe; he just prefers to collaborate with others in a logical way, rather than an emotional way.
 Interestingly, when Sergio makes logical decisions with others, one of the basic building blocks he will bring to the discussion are his feelings – the ones he felt inside during his introverted feelings phase.
-People like Sergio often discuss decisions in light of values, principles, and authenticity.
-He will try to find a collaborative decision with others in a way that matches his own inner values and principles.
+People like Sergio often discuss decisions in light of values and authenticity.
+He will try to find a collaborative decision with others in a way that matches his own inner values.

 Based on what we know so far about Joe and Sergio, we cannot say that either is necessarily “introverted” or “extroverted” as a global orientation.
 Both are simply showing preferences toward introversion (introspection) or extroversion (collaboration) for a particular fundamental human activity.
 Also, none of the preferences we have seen so far is “correct” or “incorrect”, only different.